faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 ### Program involves extensive time learning doctrine

+1. Members attend a minimum of 3 hours of Church each Sunday (not counting other meetings like nightly "firesides").
+1. Members are taught to pray morning and night individually, with their family, and with their spouses, pray over every meal, and study their scriptures daily.
+1. Boys and girls begin bi-monthly activities with their respective gender at age 8.
+Some of the lessons indirectly support LDS doctrine.
+1. Youth from the age of 12 to 18 attend a weekly activity.
+Many activities directly involve learning or acting out LDS teachings.
 1. All high-school youth attend roughly one hour of study in the doctrines and beliefs of the Church nearly every single day of high school.
 1. All males are expected to serve a 2 year full-time mission and many females serve a 1.5 year mission.
 During this time, missionaries study LDS scripture and related material almost exclusively.
-1. Members are taught to pray morning and night individually, with their family, and with their spouses, and study their scriptures daily.
-1. Members attend a minimum of 3 hours of Church each Sunday (not counting other meetings like nightly "firesides"), and youth attend a mid-week activity every week.
 1. Members are to listen to 10 hours of instruction from Church leadership each half year and carefully review that instruction.

 ### Members taught to condition themselves into belief